Learn how to thread a singer sewing machine for absolute beginners in this easy to follow tutorial.

 - Either style of spool pin will work for sewing on a home sewing machine.
 It's good to know however that some sewing machines will have one style or the other, sometimes both (as in the case with the machine I'll be demonstrating on).

-Why does my sewing machine have 2 spool pins?
+Why does my singer sewing machine have two spool pins?

 Some machines come with both a horizontal spool pin as well as a vertical spool pin because this will enable you to be able to wind a bobbin without having to pull the thread out of your machine.
 If of course you have two spools of the same thread:)